HsuJoann/HsuJoann.github.io/_posts/2025-02-28-AI-Project-prompt-three-level.md

 tags: AI
 ---

-Prompt three levels
+There are three levels in authoring propts:

-A.  Direct, simple instructions
+# First.
+Direct, simple instructions
 For Example

     data = {
         'prompt': """You are a cartoon artist.
 Please substitute the girl and cat in the cartoon image with the girl and cat from their respective images, following these requirements:
                     1. Artfully substitute, freely adjust the size and position of the girl and cat.